Though each drug and alcohol rehabilitation program is different, some core practices remain steadfast across most treatment programs.

 - You will learn about the science of addiction.
 Most rehabs will educate residents about why addiction works the way that it does and how certain substances affect the brain.
 In the long run, this helps to remind addicts that they are not like other people and cannot handle certain substances the same way others may be able to.
 A brain affected by addiction reacts differently when drugs and alcohol are introduced to them, which is why addiction is sometimes referred to as a physical allergy.

 - You will make peer connections.
 One of the most rewarding parts of rehab is connecting with people like yourself and figuring out that you are not alone.
 Some rehabs are divided by age or gender while others are not.
 The type of program you participate in will determine the connections you make with others struggling with addiction.
-Often, these relationships will last after rehab and will become a support of sorts.
+Often, these relationships will last after rehab and will become your support system.